Dissected 3D CNNs: Temporal Skip Connections for Efficient Online Video Processing: Introduction

-To obtain the network’s final decision, dissected 3D CNN architecture still needs a spatiotemporal modeling mechanism at the end.
+To obtain the network’s final decision, dissected 3D-CNN architecture still needs a spatiotemporal modeling mechanism at the end.
 Although the conventional way of using a fully connected layer is a valid option, a Recurrent Neural Network (RNN) block can also be applied.
 The RNN block makes the D3D architecture independent of the number of input frames and performs better, as shown in our ablation study.
-Moreover, any 3D CNN architecture can be converted to its dissected version.
-Overall, Dissected 3D CNNs bring the following advantages: \setlist{nolistsep} \begin{itemize}[noitemsep] \item D3Ds provide frame-level features.
-Hence they are dynamic. \item D3Ds operate at any number of input frames. \item A large number of computations are saved at online operation.
-D3D versions of ResNet-18,50,101 perform 74-90\% less computation at online operation while achieving $\sim$5\% better classification accuracy compared to conventional ResNet models on \mbox{Kinetics-600} dataset. \item Any frame-level task can leverage from D3D architecture if the frames are obtained from continuous video streams. \end{itemize}
+Overall, Dissected 3D-CNNs bring the following advantages: \begin{enumerate} \item D3Ds provide frame-level features. \item D3Ds operate at any number of input frames. \item Any 3D-CNN architecture can be converted to its dissected version\footnote{D3D is a general term referring all the dissected 3D-CNN architectures which employ temporal skip connections.
+For the dissected version of a specific network architecture, we use the prefix `D' (e.g., the dissected version of ResNet-18 is denoted as D-ResNet-18).}. \item A large number of computations are saved at online operation.
+Dissected versions of ResNet-18,50,101 perform 77-90\% less computation at online operation while achieving $\sim$5\% better classification accuracy compared to conventional ResNet models on \mbox{Kinetics-600} dataset. \item Any frame-level task can leverage from D3D architecture if the frames are obtained from continuous video streams. \end{enumerate}

 The remaining part of the paper is organized as follows: In Section~\ref{sec:relwork}, the related work is presented.
 Section~\ref{sec:method} introduces the D3D architecture and elaborates training and evaluation processes.
 Section~\ref{sec:exp} presents experiments and results on various video-based computer vision tasks.
 Finally, Section~\ref{sec:con} concludes the paper.